 Film selection depends on a negotiation between the Downing’s director, our film booker, and the film distribution companies.
 The distribution companies want to sell as many tickets as possible, so our small size and single screen limit what films are offered to us.
 As a business, we too must consider ticket sales, which means being aware of our patrons’ preferences.
 Certain types of films are more popular than others, and our film booker helps us to keep this in mind.
 Our goal is to show high-quality films with artistic merit while striking a balance between films likely to be popular with the majority of our patrons and films that may appeal only to a small audience because of their subject matter or genre.

 Yes, we are happy to take suggestions!
 Unfortunately, we can't make any promises, for the reasons mentioned above.
 We'll do our best though.

-Films and showtimes are listed here on our website (your best source of information), in our weekly e-news, at online movie sites (such as Fandango), in print newspapers (such as the Times Herald-Record, Cornwall Local, and Poughkeepsie Journal), and on the outgoing message on our answering machine.
+Films and showtimes are listed here on our website (your best source of information), in our weekly e-news, at online movie sites (such as Fandango), and on the outgoing message on our answering machine.

 There's an unsubscribe link at the bottom of every issue of our e-news.

 Yes, we offer both.
 Please visit the Support Us section of our website for more information.

 Yes, donations are gladly accepted.
 Please visit the Support Us section of our website for more information.

 Yes.
 Please visit the Support Us section of our website for more information.